 - A good communicator will never wonder for long what people are thinking or feeling

 - “He gets problems out in the open where everyone concerned can see it and get to work solving it.”

 - If he sees an attractive girl, he doesn’t wish he could meet her, he goes up and tells her he thinks she’s attractive.
 She might fancy him too, but they’ll never know if no one speaks their mind

 - Doing a project for a teacher?
-Ask him or her what it is they are looking for so you can give it to them.
+Ask him or her what it is they are looking for in the project so you can give it to them.

 - Problem with a loved one?
 Ask them what is on their mind.

-- Apply for a job?
-Use the 5 steps 1.) find out what the company wants from the person being hired; 2.) summarize those qualifications and ask if you understand them correctly; 3.) present your qualifications within that framework 4.)
-Answer any questions 5.)
+- Applying for a job?
+Use the 5 steps: 1.)
+Find out what the company wants from the person being hired; 2.)
+Summarize those qualifications and ask if you understand them correctly; 3.)
+Present your qualifications within that framework; 4.)
+Answer any questions; 5.)
 Ask if you have the job.

 - If they tell you that the decision hasn’t been made yet, ask them when it will be made.
 Ask them if there is anything further you can do to demonstrate your qualifications.